 Broader impact within the INBRE network, including involvement of underrepresented minorities within the research team: African Americans, Pacific Islanders, Hispanics or Latinos, Native Americans, women, and/or persons with disabilities.

 Qualifications of advisors and quality/appropriateness of career development plan

 Final decisions on funding will be made by the SC INBRE External Advisory Committee and NIGMS.

 Awards and Reporting Requirements

-- All publications resulting even in part from work supported by SC INBRE must acknowledge SC INBRE support, and a PMCID must be obtained for each publication in a timely fashion.
+All publications, resulting even in part from work supported by SC INBRE, must acknowledge SC INBRE support and a PMCID must be obtained for each publication in a timely fashion.
 PMCID information must be provided to the SC INBRE administrative staff as soon as available.

-After the expiration date of each award, SC INBRE will continue to contact the PIs and Target Faculty for outcome-related data such as grants, publications, etc. Failure to provide any requested materials for award or evaluation purposes will constitute default under this program, and disqualify the DRP award recipient from further SC INBRE support.
+After the expiration date of each award, SC INBRE will continue to contact awardees for outcome-related data such as grants, publications, etc. Failure to provide any requested materials for award or evaluation purposes will constitute default under this program and disqualify the DRP recipient from further SC INBRE support.

 Application Submission Instructions and Contact Information

-DRP applications, complete of required signatures on Certification and Budget pages, must be submitted as a single pdf file no later than 11:59 pm on the deadline, by email to email@example.com with copy to John.Clarkson@uscmed.sc.edu.
+Completed DRP applications, including required signatures on the Face page, must be submitted as a single pdf file no later than 11:59 pm on the deadline by email to John Clarkson.

 If you have any questions relating to this FOA, please contact John Clarkson.